hgj-air/master-of-the-elements/README.md

 along with this program.
 If not, see [https://www.gnu.org/licenses/agpl-3.0.en.html](https://www.gnu.org/licenses/agpl-3.0.en.html).

 Please note:
-Some of our assets might not be licensed under the AGPL3-License.
+Some of our assets may not be licensed under the AGPLv3-License.
 Namely, the AssetStore-Assets are affected.
 They are, however, still freely available.

 ### Copyright holders